-On 28 June 2019, the carrying amount of goodwill amounted to RM62,118,000 arising from the acquisition of 100% equity interest in Meinaide Group Limited ("Meinaide") had been allocated to the CGU of manufacture and sale of PVC related products operated by a wholly-owned indirect subsidiary of Meinaide.
-During the year, an impairment loss on goodwill amounted to RM16,310,000 (2019: RM34,498,000) has been recognised in profit or loss mainly due to the uncertainty of market conditions and operational challenges may continue to be affected by the outbreak of the COVID-19 pandemic.
+On 28 June 2019, the carrying amount of goodwill amounted to RM62,118,000 arising from the acquisition of 100% equity interest in Meinaide Holdings Group Limited ("Meinaide") had been allocated to the CGU of manufacture and sale of PVC related products operated by a wholly-owned indirect subsidiary of Meinaide.
+During the year, an impairment loss on goodwill amounted to RM12,110,000 (2020: RM16,310,000) has been recognised in profit or loss mainly due to the uncertainty of market conditions and operational challenges may continue to be affected by the outbreak of the COVID-19 pandemic in PRC.

-On 15 October 2020, the carrying amount of goodwill amounted to RM634,000 arising for acquisition of 100% equity interest in West Bull Securities Limited (formerly known as RSI Securities Limited) ("West Bull") has been allocated to the CGU of securities broking and brokering introductory service operated by West Bull.
+On 15 October 2020, the carrying amount of goodwill amounted to RM634,000 arising for acquisition of 100% equity interest in West Bull Securities Limited ("West Bull") has been allocated to the CGU of securities broking and brokering introductory service operated by West Bull.